 A strong lower body is essential for professional ballet dancers, providing the foundation for jumps, turns, and other complex movements.
 Our lower body workout includes the barbell back squat, single-leg press, and weighted calf raises.
 These exercises target the quads, glutes, and calves, ensuring your legs are powerful and stable.

-These workouts help you build the strength needed to perform ballet movements with precision and grace, similar to the skills of professional ballet dancers, professional dancers, and former professional ballet dancers and ballerinas.
+These workouts help you build the strength needed to perform ballet movements with precision and grace, similar to the skills of professional ballet dancers, former professional ballet dancers, and ballerinas.

 Barbell Back Squat

 The barbell back squat is a cornerstone of strength training, particularly for dancers.
-This exercise focuses on the quads and glutes, helping build powerful legs supporting your movements.
+This exercise focuses on the quads and glutes, helping build powerful legs that support movement.

 To perform this, place the heavyweights on the other side of the barbell across your shoulders, squat down until your thighs and feet are parallel to the ground, and then rise back up.
 Performing five sets of 5 reps in the second and first positions will ensure you build the necessary strength and endurance.